-T^{max} can be safely characterized as a root in each sub-tree corresponding to the structural descriptions of Hansel read what and Gretel recommended what.
+The node $T^{max}$ can be safely characterized as a root in each sub-tree corresponding to the structural descriptions of Hansel read what and Gretel recommended what (we do need to note that the full derivation proposed by Citko eventually adds more functional structure in the form of a unique Complementizer layer CP, which yields a single-rooted P-marker; here such additional structure is deemed unnecessary).
+(36) is a representation that follows the classical MGG clausal template, including phonologically empty functional (terminal and non-terminal) nodes.
 Minus non-audible structure (T, v), our local description is not too far from that: